ORTools4MTEX/ORTools/README.md

 - Input
   - job  - @parentGrainReconstructor
   - p2c  - One or multiple additional orientation-relationships to evaluate
+- Option
+  - nrBins - Number of bins of the histogram

 <p align="center">
   <img src="./doc/images/plotHist_OR_misfit.png" alt="Plot example from plotHist_OR_misfit" width="500"/>